 Avago Technologies Limited, or the "Company", was organized under the laws of the Republic of Singapore in August 2005.
 We are the successor to the Semiconductor Products Group, or SPG, of Agilent Technologies, Inc., or Agilent.
-On December 1, 2005, we acquired substantially all of the assets of SPG from Agilent for \$2.7 billion, or the SPG Acquisition.
+On December 1, 2005, we acquired substantially all of the assets of SPG from Agilent for \$2.7 billion, referred to as the SPG Acquisition.

 We are a designer, developer and global supplier of analog semiconductor devices with a focus on III-V based products.
-We offer products in four primary target markets: wireless communications, wired infrastructure, industrial and automotive electronics, and consumer and computing peripherals.
-Applications for our products in these target markets include cellular phones, consumer appliances, data networking and telecommunications equipment, enterprise storage and servers, factory automation, displays, optical mice and printers.
+We offer products in three primary target markets.
+Our wireless communications, wired infrastructure and industrial and automotive electronics account for the substantial majority of our revenues.
+Applications for our products in these target markets include cellular phones, consumer appliances, data networking and telecommunications equipment, enterprise storage and servers, factory automation and displays.
+Our consumer and computing peripherals target market has historically represented a small portion of our total net revenue and we have transitioned from manufacturing and selling products to selling and licensing intellectual property relevant to this market.